kumol/FlutterExercise/README.md

-# mdmp
+# This is an exercise project

-A new Flutter project.
+A new Flutter project for learning it's features and exercise by playing with it's features

 ## Getting Started